Explanations » B1+ Grammar Explanations » Past modal verbs of deduction

 • She can’t/couldn’t have passed the test.
 She didn’t even open the books.

-Note that for negative deduction we use can’t (NOT mustn’t)
+Note that for negative deduction, we use can’t (NOT mustn’t)

-• He can’t be that famous.
-(NOT He mustn’t be that famous.)
+• He can’t be that famous. blank

 Could/might/may have done